Offer, confirmation and registration - BPTC

 - A large number of scholarships

-- The chance to obtain an LLM by completing either a dissertation or (full-time students only) reflective journal based on Pro Bono work, in addition to the BPTC, for no extra cost.
+- The chance to obtain an LLM by completing either a dissertation or reflective portfolio based on supervised Pro Bono work, for no extra cost.

 We have a highly successful Pupillage Advisory Service with a proven track record in helping students obtain pupillage, which organises a number of different activities to support students in their quest to obtain pupillage.
 These include: